What Is a Registered Agent?

 In these situations, if you don’t have a registered agent, you’re at risk of missing important filing deadlines or failing to respond to lawsuits in a timely fashion.

-Should You Serve as Your Own Registered Agent?
+Should I Be My Own Registered Agent?

 Legally speaking, there’s nothing stopping you from serving as your own registered agent, as long as your business was formed in your state of residence.